-We can readily imagine the people in Jesus' day of whom he spoke ... the ultra-orthodox Jew, the licentious Greek playboy.
+I think we can imagine the polar opposite people in Jesus' day of whom he spoke ... the ultraorthodox Jew, the licentious Greek playboy.
 It doesn't take much imagination to also recognize people today from both ends of the spectrum identified by Jesus.
 We still have plenty of people who exercise their faith primarily to be seen as faithful.
 Some of the specific symbols have changed, with dog-eared floppy bibles replacing little cubes bound to the forehead for example, but their thirst to be seen as perfectly righteous is every bit as all-consuming.
 At the same time there is no shortage of people who could be described as the new, improved version of the wine-and-dine Gentile, happily (or unhappily as is more often the case) enslaved to the gods of wealth and pleasure.